-A major challenge facing the field of education of the gifted and talented is the underrepresentation of low income and minority students as well as students who have been labeled twice exceptional (extremely high ability while simultaneously being challenged with learning disabilities).
-In order to open the door wider for these students to have access to talent develop opportunities, we must not ignore traditional normative approaches; however, we must be flexible enough to add additional important information that can be gained through assessment for learning.
+A major challenge facing the field of education of the gifted and talented is the underrepresentation of low income and culturally and linguistically diverse students as well as students who have been labeled twice exceptional (extremely high ability while simultaneously being challenged with learning disabilities).
+In order to open the door wider for these students to have access to talent development opportunities, we must not ignore traditional normative approaches; however, we must be flexible enough to add additional important information that can be gained through assessment for learning.